Gas BBQs Safety Concerns

 Most gas BBQs are quite safe however these are serious risks that should not be ignored.

-Please ensure that bottles are turned after use and that all users are well informed on how to use your gas BBQs including all safety requirements.
+If using a domestic style BBQ in a public use location it is important to ensure that gas bottles are turned off after use and all users are well informed on how to use your gas BBQs including all safety requirements.